michelin/ns4kafka/README.md

 #### Prefix
 The prefix should be defined with the help of your Full Stack Architect who has a global view of the domain.
-It is acceptable to have a functional name as prefix such as curing or datalake.
-Project trigrams are also pertinent : upx, f4m, … depending on your use-case.
 You will be given FULL ownership over ALL resources within your prefix.

 ### Download and setup CLI
 * Get the last or an older release from [**ns4kfk** Github project](https://github.com/michelin/ns4kafka/releases/).